threefoldtech/info_grid/src/developers/developers.md

 # ThreeFold Developers

-Welcome to the Developer Section of the ThreeFold Manual!
+Welcome to the ThreeFold Developers section of the ThreeFold Manual!

-This comprehensive guide is your go-to resource for all documentation, tools, and tutorials tailored specifically for developers.
+This comprehensive book is your go-to resource for all documentation, tools, and tutorials tailored specifically for developers.
 Whether you're a seasoned developer or just starting your journey, this section is designed to provide you with everything you need to dive into the exciting world of ThreeFold products and technologies.
 From APIs to SDKs, from how-tos to best practices, you'll find a wealth of information to help you integrate, build, and innovate on the ThreeFold platform.

 Whether you're interested in decentralized cloud computing, blockchain integration, or exploring new possibilities in digital sovereignty, this developer-focused section will equip you with the knowledge and tools to unleash your creativity and transform ideas into reality.
-So, let's explore the depths of the ThreeFold Developer Section!
+Let's now explore the depths of the ThreeFold Developers section!

 <h2> Table of Contents </h2>